 Significance of tourism and cultural heritage

-Significance-of-tourism The tourism industry, as part of the service sector, has become an important source of income for many regions and even for entire countries.
+The tourism industry, as part of the service sector, has become an important source of income for many regions and even for entire countries.
 The Manila Declaration on World Tourism of 1980 recognized its importance as "an activity essential to the life of nations because of its direct effects on the social, cultural, educational, and economic sectors of national societies, and on their international relations.

 Tourism and Income